 FAQ

 Why does my gas stove keep clicking after it’s lit?
 Usually moisture or debris bridging the igniter, or an off-center burner cap.
-Dry the cooktop, clean around the electrode, and reseat the cap.
-If it persists on a dry, clean surface, the spark module or switch is failing.
+Let the cooktop dry, check that the cap is seated squarely.
+If it persists on a dry, clean surface, the spark module or switch is failing and needs replacement.

 Is it safe to keep using it?
 If the burner lights with a steady blue flame, briefly yes.
-If it clicks without lighting, it’s leaking raw gas.
+If it clicks without lighting, it’s releasing raw gas.
 Shut it off and ventilate.

 Can I replace the igniter myself?
-Cleaning and reseating is fine.
-Replacing the spark module or igniter involves house power and the gas orifice, so have a licensed tech do it.
+Drying and reseating the cap is fine homeowner work.
+Replacing a spark module or igniter means working near the gas orifice and disconnecting house power.
+A wrong reassembly can cause a gas leak.
+Have a licensed tech handle it.